What Is A CDL?

 A Class A CDL is necessary for the driver to have when he or she is operating a commercial motor vehicle that has a GCWR or gross combination weight rating of 26,001 pounds or more.
-This includes them operating any number of vehicles with the GCWR of 26,001 pounds and a vehicle they might be towing that weighs more than 10,000 pounds.
+This includes drivers operating any number of vehicles with a GCWR of 26,001 pounds and a vehicle they might be towing that weighs more than 10,000 pounds.

-What you’re allowed to tow when you have a Class A CDL has a lot to do with the endorsements you’ve obtained but here’s a few vehicles you can operate when a Class A CDL is required.
+What you’re allowed to tow when you have a Class A CDL has a lot to do with the endorsements you’ve obtained but here are a few vehicles you can operate when a Class A CDL is required.

 - Tanker vehicles